christianh814/kubernetes-toolbox/resources/documents/k8s-kops-gce.md

 Install is the same, no matter what cloud you use.
 The params just change (note I used `--vpc kops-network` to specify the VPC I created above).
 Here's an example of what I used

-> **NOTE** I omitted `--api-loadbalancer-type public` right now just for testing.
-But leaving the full command here for you to test
+> **NOTE** You can use `--image "ubuntu-os-cloud/ubuntu-1604-xenial-v20170202"` to use the Ubuntu image instead of the standard COS

 ```
 kops create cluster \